small batch banana chocolate chip muffins

 First, prep the ingredients.

-1. First, prep the ingredients for the banana chocolate chip batter.
+1. First, prep the ingredients for the muffin batter.
 (Prep Time: 5 minutes)

 Luckily, prep for this recipe is fairly easily.
 Prep the bananas, then chop the chocolate if you’re using chocolate from bars.
 Then, make sure all the ingredients—specifically, the sour cream, butter, and egg—are at room temperature.
 Similarly, if you’re using frozen bananas, make sure they are at room temperature too.
 That’s it!